- COVID-19 Resources

 Are there COVID-19 Cases in Homestead?

 Yes, there are confirmed cases of Homestead residents diagnosed with COVID-19.
-The number changes daily and is reported by the Florida Division of Emergency Management.
+The Florida Division of Emergency Management releases information on new cases for all of Florida broken down by City and County each day.
 You can find the latest report here.

 What Should Residents be Doing?